The 1928 experimental concrete reservoir for Permian Basin oil that became a water park three decades later…for one day.

-A 2006 letter of Wallace Dickey Jr., the nephew of the Longs, offers a first-hand account of what happend next.
+A 2006 letter by Wallace Dickey Jr., the nephew of the Longs, offers a first-hand account of what happened next.

 “I was there in the summer of 1958, when I was in high school, when they tried to turn it into a stock car racetrack after it would not hold water long enough for fishing and swimming,” Dickey explained.
 The reservoir was no more.

 After his uncle died in 1980, his aunt eventually donated it to Ward County.
 Left unattended for a few years, progressive classes of Monahans High School students enjoyed visiting the site at night, some adding graffiti to the concrete.

 According to Heath, in 1986 Amalie Long donated the structure and the more than 14 acres surrounding it to the Ward County Historical Commission.